-Nashville (5-4-2, 17 points) finished with 12 shot attempts — five on goal — opposed to Atlanta’s six shot attempts, two of which were on goal.
-After erupting for seven goals in its win against Chicago last week, Nashville has picked up at least one point in three of its last four games.
+Nashville (5-4-2, 17 points) finished with 12 shot attempts — five on goal — as opposed to Atlanta’s six shot attempts, two of which were on goal.
+After erupting for seven goals in its win over Chicago last week, Nashville has picked up at least one point in three of its last four games.

 Atlanta (2-5-4, 10 points) found the back of the net first on Miguel Almiron’s goal in the 20th minute, snapping a three-game scoreless drought.
 The club also snapped a three-game losing streak but hasn’t posted a victory since March 29.